MJ Hibbett

-Mark John Hibbett (born 19 June 1970) is an English academic in comic book studies and is also, when performing as MJ Hibbett, a guitarist singer-songwriter who has often been compared to Billy Bragg or Richard Digance.
+Mark John Hibbett (born 19 June 1970) is an English academic in comics studies, specialising in Doctor Doom, and is also, when performing as MJ Hibbett, a guitarist singer-songwriter who has often been compared to Billy Bragg or Richard Digance.

 Music

 With his band The Validators, Hibbett came to widespread online notice in 2000 with "Hey Hey 16K", an ode to the ZX Spectrum and other home microcomputers of the 1980s.
 The song, one of the "first-ever viral videos", gained larger acclaim when an animated music video for the track, created by Rob Manuel, was released in 2004.
 Hibbett later collaborated with Manuel, who directed the music video for his song "The Gay Train".

 In 2004, Hibbett gained national exposure in the United Kingdom, on the Steve Lamacq show on BBC 6 Music, by regularly performing "The Fair Play Trophy (Again)", a song whose lyrics were updated for each rendition to reflect the then-ongoing events of that year's UEFA European Football Championship.

 In 2009, Hibbett and his band released their fourth album Regardez, Ecoutez et Repetez, with lyrics formed from Hibbett's wry observations, often of the trivial.
 Critical reviews indicated the songs could be "catchy-as-hell", such as "Red Black Gold", however that repeated listens did tend to "dull the humour".

 Hibbett and his band often appeared at the Indietracks indie pop music festival.
 His songs have mostly been released on his own record label, Artists Against Success.

 Hibbett is an advocate of the ukulele, which he has used for solo performances and in his song and album A Million Ukeleles.
 The noted misspelling is characteristic Hibbett.